 Native Earthling Organization Networks

-The interactive inernet is the most important resource to sustain.
+The interactive Internet is the most important resource to sustain.
 Humans demand education and accessibilies to the Internet.
-NEON aims to do what PBS did for televison in the late 60's.
-To create a Publicly funded Internet to expand throughout the cosmos and native habitat of planet Eath.
-NEON i...
+NEON [Native Earthling Organization Networks] aims to do what PBS did for television in the late 60's.
+To create a Publicly funded Internet to expand throughout the cosmo...
 Visit Project

 Welcome to the collaborative hackpad!
 You can use this open document to collaborate with others, self organize, or share important data.
 Please keep in mind that this document is community created and any views, opinions, or links do not reflect an official position of the Space Apps Challenge, NASA, or any of our partners.